Essay written for RIT’s Fall 2021 Free & Open Source Culture (ENGL-450) course.

 What is corruption?

 In Free Culture: The Nature and Future of Creativity by Lawrence Lessig, the legal boundaries of piracy and property are explored throughout history and how political corruption affects the modern creative benefits in America.
 Lessig explains that although the Internet produced new creative possibilities, big media’s influence on the United States government to respond to these possibilities is destroying something very old: humans’ ability to create and grow from past ideas, technology, and innovation.
 He argues Americans allowed large corporations—those most threatened by copyright changes—”to use their power to change the law” and fundamental human nature because corporations “are among the most powerful players in our depressingly compromised process of making law” (Lessig 13).
-Lessig’s concept of corruption is nuanced, referring to corporation’s ability to influence laws surrounding creative freedoms Americans once possessed; all references to corruption in this piece refer to Lessig’s conception of corruption.
+Lessig’s concept of corruption is nuanced, referring to corporation’s ability to influence laws surrounding creative freedoms Americans once possessed.
+Note that all references to corruption in this piece refer to Lessig’s conception of corruption.

 Product Safety and Effectiveness